u-n-l/unl-map-js-docs/docs/pages/example/add-image.md

 language:
   - JavaScript
 products:
-  - MapLibre GL JS
+  - Unl Map Js
 prependJs:
   - "import Example from '../../components/example';"
   - "import html from './add-image.html';"
 ---

-Add an icon to the map from an external URL and use it in a [symbol layer](https://u-n-l.github.io/unl-map-js-docs/style-spec/layers/#symbol).
+Add an icon to the map from an external URL and use it in a symbol layer.

 {{ <Example html={html} {...this.props} /> }}